evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_GT/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 21 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/ford/mustang_mach-e/mustang_mach-e_gt/charging_1_st.jpg" title="Ford Mustang Mach-E GT" width="3000" height="2000"  >}}